 The target site decides.
 Match the proxy type to how hard the source pushes back.

-When you scrape large volumes of public data that does not hard-block bots, datacenter proxies give you the lowest latency and the lowest cost per request.
+When you scrape large volumes of public data that does not hard-block bots, datacenter proxies give you the lowest latency and the fastest throughput.

 When the target runs serious anti-bot defenses, residential proxies present as real home users and pass checks that reject datacenter ranges outright.